nuttann/nuttann.github.io/portals/portals.md

 ## Guild Teleportation Device (G)

-This is set by handing the Teleportation Assistant a specific piece for the destination zone.
+This is set by handing the Teleportation Assistant a specific portal crystal for the destination zone.
 Once set, it remains that way until either someone resets it or the zone is reset (no one in GH for some length of time or sever reboot).
-He sells the necessary items to hand back to set the device.
+He sells the portal crystals.

 ## Spells (D = Druid, W = Wizard)

-While these are only used by the porting classes, they each are able to TL and in some cases, may be more convenient to where you want to go.
-With the addition of the GH teleportation device and all the crate portal objects, there are equivalent or better choices for many of these spells.
+In some cases, may be more convenient to where you want to go.
+With the addition of the GH teleportation device and all the crate portal objects, there are often equivalent or better choices than a porting class.

 ## Portal Objects (P)